DrLIRAAAAAAA/CGFM_Hubbard_1D/CGFM_Hubbard_1D/README.md

 - DEALLOC_IGSIS:     deallocates memory used to store charge and spin of the Hamiltonian blocks of the current iteration;
 - TCUPES1:           calculates the up spin creation operator of the current iteration;
 - TCDOWNES1:         calculates the down spin creation operator of the current iteration;
+- TCUPSISQ:          calculates the up spin creation operator of the first site;
-- TCUPSIS:           calculates the up spin creation operator of the whole system;
+- TCUPSIS:           calculates the up spin creation operator of the last site;
+- TCDOWNSISQ:        calculates the down spin creation operator of the first site;
-- TCDOWNSIS:         calculates the down spin creation operator of the whole system;
+- TCDOWNSIS:         calculates the down spin creation operator of the last site;
 - THSIS:             calculates the non-local elements of the Hamiltonian matrix, adds them to the local elements and diagonalizes the Hamiltonian matrix;
 - CONECTIONS:        defines which Hamiltonian blocks connect to each other and to creation operators ;
 - ESTRUCTURA:        defines the size, charge, and spin of Hamiltonian blocks;